Pohela Boishakh — Bengali New Year

 The Bengali calendar was introduced by Mughal Emperor Akbar in 1584 CE to align tax collection with the harvest season.
 The word 'Boishakh' is derived from the star Vishakha.
 Over the centuries, Pohela Boishakh evolved from a fiscal occasion into the most vibrant cultural festival of the Bengali people.

-In 1987, the Bangla Academy reformed the calendar to follow a fixed structure: the first five months (Baishakh to Bhadra) have 31 days each, the next five months (Ashwin to Magh) have 30 days each, and Falgun has 29 days (30 in leap years).
+In 1987, the Bangla Academy reformed the calendar to follow a fixed structure, and in 2019 the Bangladesh government revised it further: the first six months (Baishakh to Ashwin) have 31 days each, the next four months (Kartik to Magh) have 30 days each, and Falgun has 29 days (30 in leap years).
 Chaitra always has 30 days.
-This reform ensures Bengali New Year always falls on April 14.
+This ensures Bengali New Year always falls on April 14 and national days fall on fixed Bengali dates.

 How Pohela Boishakh is Celebrated